 You can turn off the Bcc box for future messages at any time.

 Create a new email message, choose Options >Bcc.

 Note: The background color distinguishes between the Bcc button being turned on or turned off.
 A dark background means the button is turned on, and a light background means it's turned off.

-If you're the recipient of a message and want to see if the sender added Bcc recipients, you can't.
+If you're the recipient of a message, you can't see whether the sender added Bcc recipients.
 Only the sender of a message can see the names of Bcc recipients by opening a message in the Sent Items folder where all sent messages are stored by default.

-In the Sent Items folder, open the message you sent.
+In the Sent Items folder, open the message that you sent.